manokes93/first-etl-mini-project/README.md

 Still learning git.

-This script is unfinished, but works in its current form.
-It grabs exchange rate data for various crypto coins and loads them into a pandas dataframe.
+This script pulls yesterday's OHLCV (open, high, low, close, volume) for a set list of cryptocurrencies and loads them into an existing table in Snowflake.